routeallthings/Network-Documentation-Automation/README.md

 ## Getting Started

-You need to download and add configuraiton information into the included XLSX file.
+You need to download and add configuration information into the included XLSX file.
 This data is what the script uses to run.

 Step 1.
 Install Python 2.7
 Step 2.
-Install Git
+Fill in the XLSX spreadsheet
 Step 3.
-Install Graphviz
-Step 4.
-Add a PATH variable pointing to the BIN folder for Graphviz Step 5.
-Fill in the XLSX spreadsheet
-Step 6.
 Run the script and reference the files

 Report any issues to my email and I will get them fixed.

 ### Prerequisites

-GIT (This is required to download the XLHELPER module using a fork that I modified for compatibility with Python 2.7) XLHELPER
+XLHELPER
 OPENPYXL
-MNETSUITE (My local fork)
 REQUESTS

 ## Deployment